franjaviersans/SimpleOpenGLProgram/README.md

 # SimpleOpenGLProgram

-Basic OpenGL program with shaders
+Basic OpenGL program with shaders.

+Using GLEW, GLFW, and GLM.